acend/cilium-basics-training/content/en/docs/02/01/_index.md

 ## Rolling Back

-Occasionally, it may be necessary to undo the rollout because a step was missed or something went wrong during upgrade.
+Occasionally, it may be necessary to undo the rollout because a step was missed or something went wrong during the upgrade.
 To undo the rollout run:

 ```bash
 helm history cilium --namespace=kube-system